 - Reduction in prey availability;

-Learn more about invasive species that eat the snakes (and their prey); these include species such as bullfrogs and largemouth bass.
+- Predators or that eat the snakes (and their prey); these include species such as bullfrogs and largemouth bass.

 The San Francisco garter snake was listed as an endangered species on March 11, 1967.